-The easiest way to propagate columnar cacti (Cereus, Pachycereus, Cephalocereus etc) is by cuttings.
+The easiest way to propagate columnar cacti (Cereus, Pachycereus, Cephalocereus, etc.) is by cuttings.
 Some cuttings are growing tips, while others are stem sections without growing tips.
 The same methods can be applied to both.

 To transfer the cutting, do not shake off the perlite.
 Transfer the whole rootball with as much perlite attached to it as possible.
 Place the new medium in the bottom of the pot and also around the rootball, with only a thin layer over the top.
 This will ensure that growth is not interrupted and reduces the risk of damaged roots being affected by diseases.
-After repotting do not water for 5 to 10 days and protect from rain.
-Again, this is to reduce the risk of diseases.
+After repotting, do not water for 5 to 10 days and protect from rain.
+This is to reduce the risk of diseases.

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus